Working remotely is one way to work happy. And these days your best people can do great work from the place where they are happiest – their home.

 To make telecommuting work for your team, you need to determine roles for which the ethos of work from home makes sense either full time, part time - or not at all.
 Define each position comprehensively and be clear about the responsibilities and expectations your remote employees must meet.

 Communication, collaboration, security and other aspects of managing remote employees are all made easier — or made possible in the first place — by technology.
 Video conferencing is particularly useful, as it delivers almost as much impact as a face-to-face conversation; video chats and instant communication tools also help keep your employees sane by providing a stronger sense of social interaction.

 Just because someone chooses to work from home doesn’t mean they don’t need well-developed soft skills.
 These employees must not only know how to interact productively and diplomatically in person, but also online.
 Be clear too about which security measures you expect remote workers to take whenever they collaborate online, to prevent hacking and phishing issues.

-Employees who aren’t present in person still need to be present in spirit, so when you’re managing remote employees, be sure to keep them engaged, informed and enthusiastic about their role.
+Employees who aren’t present in person still need to be present in spirit, so when you’re managing remote employees, be sure to keep them engaged and informed and continue to let them know their efforts are appreciated.
 Make appointments for regular talks with your remote team members, both in group settings and one-on-one, to keep everyone motivated and on the same page.
 If your remote workforce lives close enough to visit the office, invite them to come in at least once per month for larger meetings with the in-house team to encourage a sense of community and shared values.

 Never leave employees out of the loop merely because they’re out of the office, especially since some of your future leaders may be among your remote workforce.
-For best results, balance remote workers' autonomy with plenty of interaction and accountability.
+For best results, balance remote workers' autonomy with plenty of interaction and positive feedback.

 Providing the opportunity to work from home is a winning leadership strategy to attract and retain top talent.
 Read our related articles on promoting remote working and work life balance: